TComellato/PSDUtils.jl/README.md

 # PSDUtils.jl

-Some utilities for working with simulated signals in Germanium radiation detectors and applying pulse shape discrimination (PSD).
+Some utilities for working with simulated signals in Germanium radiation detectors and analysing pulse shape discrimination (PSD) techniques.